-Domonique Christian, Administrator on BE Support Groups on Facebook, had her Gastric Sleeve Surgery one year ago and has lost over 190 pounds!
+Domonique Christian, Administrator on BE Support Groups on Facebook, had her Gastric Sleeve Surgery two years ago and has lost over 250 pounds!
 She is our featured writer…

 Today, let’s talk about expectations.